 You should still do your due diligence.
 Comparison shop.
-Figure out which features are important to you, your admins, and your learners, and then search technologies that incorporate those features well.
-It's tough to find a fair "apples to apples" comparison but this checklist should help.
+Figure out which features are important to you, your admins, and your learners, Then search technologies that incorporate those features well.
+It's tough to find a fair "apples to apples" comparison, but this checklist should help.

 - Customize Your LMS to Drive Learning Engagement